Rahulkhinchi03/kong-examples/README.md

 ```

 ### 4. Create an API on Treblle and Get Credentials

+First, you need to create an API on the Treblle platform to get your API key and Project ID, which will be used to configure the plugin in the next step.

 - Visit the [Treblle](treblle.com) Dashboard to create a new API
 - Note your `TREBLLE_API_KEY` and `TREBLLE_PROJECT_ID`

 ### 5. Add Treblle Plugin to Service

+The `mask_keywords` are the sensitive data fields that will be masked before being sent to Treblle.
+This important security feature protects sensitive information in your API traffic.

 ```bash
 curl -i -X POST http://localhost:8001/services/httpbin-service/plugins \
   --data "name=treblle" \